Carlo-F/CS50W/README.md

 ### Distinctiveness and Complexity

 #### How this project differs from the others in the course: distinctiveness
 This project differs from the others developed during the course as it is not an e-commerce, nor a social network, or anything similar to what was done previously.
-Rather it is a _knowledge-sharing_ platform, where users can create, share organise, access and store the specific information they need, both for themselves and other users. **LET'S SCOUT!** is therefore a web platform for creating, sharing and searching for a specific type of information, responding to a specific informational need of scout leaders.
+Rather it is a _knowledge-sharing_ platform, where users can create, share, organise, access and store the specific information they need, both for themselves and other users. **LET'S SCOUT!** is therefore a web application platform for creating, sharing and searching for a specific type of information (scout activities), responding to a specific informational need of scout leaders.

 #### How this project is more complex than the others in the course: complexity
 To increase the complexity of this project compared to the other projects completed during the course, I took some of the functionalities already present in other projects, and I enriched them by expanding them and making them more complex.
-For example, the **information search** function is more complex.
+For example, the **information search** functionality is more complex.

-During the course the information could essentially be searched for in one of two ways: **Consulting the list page** such as “latest”, “following”, “categories” (with reference to the Commerce and Network projects) or with a **simplified search** with query string parameters (with reference to the Wiki project).
+During the course the information could essentially be searched for in one of two ways: **Consulting a list page** such as “latest”, “following”, “categories” (with reference to the Commerce and Network projects) or with a **simplified search with query string parameters** (with reference to the Wiki project).

-In this project I used these two search functions but I made them more complex: infact I chose to implement a text search function that gives results in real time as the used types by using a tailor-made interrogation API (through the search bar at the top of every page).
+In this project I used these two search functionalities but I made them more complex: infact I chose to implement a text search functionality that gives results in real time as the user types by using a tailor-made interrogation API (through the search bar at the top of every page).

-The list page search is also more complex: I added a new search function, **the tags search**.
-The tags are essentially predefined characteristics (so already set at origin) that the user can choose to attribute to the activity when creating it.
+The list page search is also more complex now: I added a new search functionality, **the tags search**.
+Those tags are essentially predefined characteristics, that the user can choose to attribute to the activity when creating it.
 The tags search adds the **Tags** page to the project with a list of all tags, and the single **Tag** page where all the activities with that specific characteristic are listed.

-Two further examples of increased complexity are the **complexity of an activity sheet** and the **suggested activities** function (_similar activities_).
+Two further examples of increased complexity are the **complexity of an activity sheet** and the **suggested activities functionality** (_similar activities_).

 In this project the entity model for the activity sheet (_Activity_) requires more information than for the creation of a post in the Network project and even more information than in a product sheet in the Commerce project.
-This means more fields to manage both in the model, and in the database, and in the frontend form of the application, further increasing the complexity in general.
-Furthermore, on the single activity page, at the bottom, **suggested activities** may appear.
-These are activities that have the same characteristics as the activity currently being viewed and that could be of interest to the user.
+This means more fields to manage in the model, in the database and in the frontend form of the application, further increasing the complexity in general.
+Furthermore, on the single activity page, at the bottom, a **suggested activities** box may appear.
+These are activities that have the some characteristics as the activity currently being viewed and that could be of interest to the user.

 ### Code structure and file contents
 - `capstone/` capstone project's folder.